 Of course, as with any migration, having a basic understanding of how things work “on paper” is always different than designing a system that addresses the actual issues faced by a 15,000+ user organization.
 By taking you through our client use case you’ll be able to see how some of this played out for this project.

 What were the business goals and important design considerations?
 What changed from the original proof of concept design to the final production design—and why?
 What were some of the challenges that arose during the project, and how did we address them?
 What were the key lessons learned?

 Want to know the answers to all of these questions?
-Plan to join us on May 22!
+Can’t join us on May 22, watch the recording below.